This post may contain affiliate links, view our disclosure policy.

 The National Air and Space Museum is perfect for explorative kids and adults with incredible exhibits on the history of space travel, exploring the planets, and the moon landing!

-And on your visit, make sure to stop by Space Shuttle Discovery for an up-close view of the James S. McDonnell Space Hangar.
+In addition, stop by Space Shuttle Discovery for an up-close view of the James S. McDonnell Space Hangar.

 7. Visit the Children’s Garden